arcus/education_modules/sql_intermediate/sql_intermediate.md

 |*|Matches 0 or more occurrences of the preceding character.|
 |\||This character (known as the "choice operator") can be used to delimit multiple match patterns, and will provide a match on either the expression before or the expression after it is listed in your search string.|

 To experiment with regular expressions and learn more about them, we recommend using a regular expression tester or checker online, like [regular expressions 101](https://regex101.com).
 A website like that will give you a lot of instant feedback and practice to help you understand regex.
+We teach more about regular expression checkers in our [Demystifying Regular Expressions](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_regular_expressions/demystifying_regular_expressions.md#1) module.

 In the SQL `REGEXP_LIKE()` function, you have to give two arguments or parameters.
 The first argument is the string SQL should look at (normally, a SQL column), and the second argument is the pattern it should look for, to see if there's a match (this is what's written in regex code).
 The example below uses the `REGEXP_LIKE()` function to filter on records where the `allergies.description` field contains either the string "nu" or "fi".

 ```sql
 SELECT DISTINCT allergies.description